markszabo/Hacktivity2016/README.md

 6. Enter the new directory: `cd esp8266`

-7. Revert back to the last commit with SDK 1.3: `git checkout 5653b9a59baa25094c891d030214aa956bec452c` (If you have downloaded the zip directly using the link above, you can skip this step, since you already have this version.)
+7. Revert back to the last commit with SDK 1.3: `git checkout 5653b9a59baa25094c891d030214aa956bec452c` (If you have downloaded the zip directly using the link above, you can skip this step, since you already downloaded this version.)

 8. Enter the `tools` directory: `cd tools`

-9. Run this python script to get some additional binaries: `python get.py`
+9. Run the python script to get some additional binaries: `python get.py`

 ## Test the environment

 Now let's start the freshly downloaded arduino IDE.
 Open the previous `FakeBeaconESP8266` project, select the ESP8266 board and try to compile it.
 It should fail with an error: `'wifi_send_pkt_freedom' was not declared in this scope` since the definition of this function is missing from the header file.
-If it does not fail, then the IDE might uses the previously downloaded newest SDK.
+If it does not fail, then the IDE might uses the previously downloaded, newer SDK.
 On linux this is located under `~/.arduino15/packages/esp8266`.
 You can simply delete this folder and restart the arduino IDE.
-You can also delete it from the Board Manager, though I haven't done it that way.
+You can also delete it from the Board Manager, though I haven't tried it that way.

 Also you might not be able to see the ESP8266 boards under Tools > Board.
-It can be due to the fact that the IDE misses the `boards.txt` under `hardware/esp8266com/esp8266`.
+It can be due to the fact that the IDE misses the `boards.txt` under `arduino-1.6.5-r5/hardware/esp8266com/esp8266`.
 If that's your case, simply [download the latest `boards.txt`](https://raw.githubusercontent.com/esp8266/Arduino/master/boards.txt) and place it there.

 If you have the `'wifi_send_pkt_freedom' was not declared in this scope` but no other error, then you can edit the header file.
 It is located under `arduino-1.6.5-r5/hardware/esp8266com/esp8266/tools/sdk/include/user_interface.h`.
-Simply add the following lines to the end of the file before the last line (`#endif`):
+Simply add the following lines to the end of the file before the last line (before `#endif`):
 ```C++
 typedef void (*freedom_outside_cb_t)(uint8 status);
 int wifi_register_send_pkt_freedom_cb(freedom_outside_cb_t cb);